bretticus/rackspace-cloud-files-cdn-sync/README.md

 Basic Use
 ---------

-Either make the script executable..
+Either make the script executable...

 ```bash
 chmod +x /path/to/file/rackspace-cdn-sync
 /path/to/file/rackspace-cdn-sync
 ```

-.. or run it with your interpreter ...
+... or run it with your interpreter ...

 ```bash
 sh /path/to/file/rackspace-cdn-sync